Jacobschoenbauer/02-css-portfolio/README.md

 # 02-css-portfolio

-## A way to diplay my school work on line
+## A way to display my school work on line

 - Show casing newly learned flexbox
-- Project for u of m bootcamp
+- Project for U of m bootcamp
 - Uses HTML and CSS

 ## Usage